 - A group of frat boys lives together in a private fraternity.
 On a Thursday night, one sent a text message to another that said, “I’m going to kill you.”
 Most reasonable people would be able to judge that, given the audience and the contextual clues, the sender of message does not, in fact, intent to murder the receiver.
 Most likely, if they two were roommates, one left their dirty clothes all over the floor or ate the last box of Pop Tarts.

 - An insanely hormonal couple, consisting of a 19 year old boy and an 18 year old girl, just started dating.
 They can’t keep their hands off each other and are engaged in inappropriate displays of public affection.
-Walking by a bench on campus one day, you hear the boy say to the girl aggressively, “I’m going to rape you!” and the girl responds, “If you ever cheat on me, I’ll cut out your heart.”
-Despite the actual words spoken, most reasonable adults are going to raise an eyebrow but instantly realize that the contextual clues indicate that the boy has no interest in raping the girl and the girl has no interest in cutting apart the boy.
+Walking by a bench on campus one day, you hear the girl say to the boy, aggressively, “I want to rape you!” and the boy responds, “If you ever cheat on me, I’ll cut out your heart.”
+Despite the actual words spoken, and the wildly inappropriate nature, most reasonable adults are going to raise an eyebrow but instantly realize that the contextual clues indicate that the girl has no interest in raping the boy against his will and the boy has no interest in cutting apart the girl.